-Admission is 50 cents for everyone over the age of 12.
-Maui Saturday Market is an ideal spot for an inexpensive brunch either taking advantage of the vendor booths or food trucks.
+Admission is 50 cents for everyone over the age of 12, so bring change.
+Maui Saturday Market is an ideal spot for an inexpensive brunch at one of the vendor booths or food trucks.

-Located inside the mall, this farmer’s market is open on Tuesdays, Wednesdays, and Fridays from 8 a.m. – 4 p.m.
+Located inside the mall, this farmers market is open on Tuesdays, Wednesdays, and Fridays from 8 AM to 4 PM.

-You’ll find the Hana Fresh Farm Stand along the Road to Hana between mile marker 34 and 35.
+The Hana Fresh Farm Stand is along the Road to Hana between mile marker 34 and 35.
 Be sure to stop by on your way for a picnic or some organic food to go.

 Entice Picky Eaters at a Maui Farmer’s Market

-Visiting a farmer’s market with the family whether you’re at home or on vacation in Maui, is a fun activity for the entire family.
+Whether you’re at home or on vacation in Maui, visiting a farmers market with the family is a fun activity for the entire family.

-It often takes at least 15 exposures to new foods before a child develops a taste for it.
+One challenge you may come upon are children who refuse new foods.
+It often takes at least 15 exposures to new foods before a child develops a taste for them.

-Incorporate farmer’s market visits to speed up that exposure.
-This will help create an interest in new foods and the ways to prepare them.
-Often, seeing how a vegetable is grown, piques a child’s curiosity.
+Good news!
+You can incorporate farmers market visits to speed up that exposure.
+This will help create an interest in new foods and different ways to prepare them.
+Often, seeing how a vegetable is grown piques a child’s curiosity.

-If you can incorporate a farmer’s market trip to your Maui vacation and have your child help you prepare a soothing soup with that kabocha squash, you can often get them to try something new and different.
+Try incorporating a Maui farmers market trip to your vacation and have your child help you prepare a soothing soup with that kabocha squash.
+There’s a chance they’ll try something new and different!